JSMassmann/jsmassmann.github.io/index.md

 My languages of choice are Python, C++ and JavaScript.
 I also used to know C# and Go.

 For very low-level things, x64 assembly is my main tool, despite all of its flaws.
 I'm currently developing a RISC alternative to it.

+# Tarballs

+Below are <code>.tar.gz</code> archives, for projects containing multiple files and a lot of data or code, created through <code>tar -zcvf</code>.

+- A tarball of the Dimensional Veblen PDF, bibliography and source code: [dimveb.tar.gz](tarballs/dimveb.tar.gz).
+- A tarball of the recursive analogues PDF, bibliography and source code: [recanalogue.tar.gz](tarballs/recanalogue.tar.gz).